harlanhaskins/Personal-Site/_posts/2015-11-01-implementing-a-lisp-in-haskell.markdown

 called Impcore, made by [Norman Ramsey](http://www.cs.tufts.edu/~nr/), as a teaching tool.

-I really appreciate LISP, and had a lot of fun looking through the Impccore source and textbooks learning the syntax and operational semantics of Impcore.
+I really appreciate LISP, and had a lot of fun looking through the Impcore source and textbooks learning the syntax and operational semantics of Impcore.

 So I decided to implement my own, called Letter, in a language that's very